BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 If you don't see a black dot, don't worry.
 You can place the red clips randomly and the black clip behind the ear.
 We'll guide you on how to verify the correct placement later.

 ## Additional Tip (optional) ##
-If you're unsure about the clips or can't find the black dot, use a device to check the electrical connectivity, such as a Digital Multimeter (DMM).
+If you're unsure about the clips or can't find the black dot, you can also use a device to check the electrical connectivity, such as a Digital Multimeter (DMM).
 Follow these steps to identify the clips:

-Using a Digital Multimeter (DMM):
 - Positive Cable: Attach the positive cable (usually red) to one of the red alligator clips.
 - Negative Cable: Connect the negative cable (usually black) to the audio jack port on the device.